apostolosxenos/WorkingWithBigData2/README.md

 ---

-DataFrames have been created to process input data in CovidStatistics and SalesStatistics tasks.
+DataFrames have been created to process input data in CovidStatistics and SalesStatistics tasks as per below:

 3.1 Covid cases in Greece in December 2020